 "The optimal solution needs to balance practicality and precision, so as not to negate the clinical utility of breath sampling.
 The breath sampler developed by a broad consortium of breath researchers and engineers (http://www.breathe-free.org), represents one such solution."

-The paper also examines the many data analysis approaches that have been applied in breath research, a challenge that we are seeking to address through our Breath Biopsy Services which apply our expertise in breath sampling and VOC detection to developing and implementing suitable data analysis pipelines for breath biomarker data.
+The paper also examines the many data analysis approaches that have been applied in breath research, a challenge that we are seeking to address through our Breath Biopsy Services which apply our expertise in breath collection and VOC detection to developing and implementing suitable data analysis pipelines for breath biomarker data.

 The authors conclude with the view that, across all the studies, it is apparent that there is potential for VOCs to reflect inflammation responses in asthma and that breath testing could be applied to the discrimination of asthma phenotypes.
 They expound the need for larger samples sizes, robust study design and greater independent validation of results to support the existing studies and to consolidate the potential of breathomics into clinical applications.
 Earlier this year we highlighted a study that used extensive independent validation to develop robust models for distinguising asthma phenotypes, setting a clear example for future development in the field.